-3. Letting another application to access a database application in your local computer.
+3. Letting another application access a database application on your local computer.

-If you have an external application, which needs to access a database running in your local computer, it is possible with ngrok.
+If you have an external application, which needs to access a database running on your local computer, it is possible with ngrok.
 We know Database Management Systems (DBMS) are

 TCP applications.
 The good news is, ngrok supports this protocol as we will discover in the next section.